framecrafter/framecrafter/README.md

 ## 🤔 Motivation
 Video is becoming the most important medium for sharing information online.
 Apps like TikTok and YouTube Shorts have *dramatically* democratized the production and publishing process.
 Tools like automagic background removal, facetracking, filters and effects come standard in these in-app editors.

 However, the production process in traditional, industry-standard NLEs like Final Cut, Premiere, and Resolve has not caught up.
-Keying out a greenscreen is still a highly manual, repetitive, three or four step process.
+For example, keying out a greenscreen is still a highly manual, repetitive, three or four step process.

 Framecrafter is on a mission to change that.
 We're building an industry leading video editor from the ground up that pushes the boundaries of what's possible with today's current technology.